 *Optional – Registration Required*

-CAN Poverty Simulation Workshop
+Poverty Simulation Workshop

-The CAN Poverty Simulation allows participants to navigate a series of four 15-minute “workweeks” as they try to hold down a job, pay their bills and take care of the people they care about.
+The Poverty Simulation allows participants to navigate a series of four 15-minute “workweeks” as they try to hold down a job, pay their bills and take care of the people they care about.
 The Poverty Simulation reflects the lived experience of millions of Americans struggling to make ends meet and offers credit union professionals an opportunity to develop empathy, awareness, and a sense of community responsibility.
 This powerful simulation is facilitated by Jeff Hardin of the Carolinas Credit Union Foundation and assisted by credit union volunteers.

 Conference Registration